Skip to main content

 Overview

-Foldkit UI ships five Submodels for selecting one or more values from a set: Listbox, Combobox, RadioGroup, Tabs, and Menu.
-For example, a Listbox of plans, a Combobox of cities, a RadioGroup of pricing tiers, a Tabs of view modes, or a Menu of actions.
+Foldkit UI ships four Submodels for selecting one or more values from a set: Listbox, Combobox, Tabs, and Menu.
+For example, a Listbox of plans, a Combobox of cities, a Tabs of view modes, or a Menu of actions.
+RadioGroup is a stateless controlled render helper (like Select, Input, and Textarea), not a Submodel, so it is not covered here.

 Each exposes a create<Item>() factory that pairs the view and update behind a single type parameter, so the value type is fixed at the binding site and flows into the OutMessage.